We’re Looking for a Few Good Dogs!

 That’s fine, as long as your dog is clearly a true Pit mix.

-What if my dog is older than six?
+What if my dog is older than five?

-Dogs that are older than six cannot participate in Op Pit; however, there are many health benefits to spay and neuter.
+Dogs that are six or seven years of age may be able to participate in Op Pit depending on their health status.
+The veterinarian at the clinic will determine if a dog that is 6-7 years of age is a good Op Pit surgery candidate.
+Pre-operative blood work at your own veterinarian may be recommended prior to spay or neuter.
+Dogs 8 years of age and older cannot participate in Op Pit; however, there are many health benefits to spay and neuter.
 Please see your own veterinarian or call (212) 876-7700, ext.
-4200, to schedule surgery with a veterinarian at ASPCA Animal Hospital.
+4200, to schedule surgery with a veterinarian at the ASPCA Animal Hospital.
 The cost of this surgery will be discussed when you call to make an appointment.

 I don't want my dog to be spayed or neutered; can my dog still have vaccines or a microchip?

-My dog needs vaccinations other than Distemper/Parvovirus.
+My dog needs vaccinations other than Rabies and Distemper/Parvovirus.
 Are those free as well?

-Rabies vaccination is provided free to Op Pit dogs that are due for the vaccination.
+Rabies and Distemper/Parvo vaccinations are provided free to Op Pit dogs that are due for the vaccinations.
 If you would like your dog to receive other vaccinations, please see your regular veterinarian.

 Will my dog get pain medicine after the procedure?